How to Use a Sauna at the Gym: Benefits & Etiquette Tips

 Don’t Leave Sweat Behind

-Leaving sweat behind on sauna benches is inconsiderate and unhygienic.
-After your session, always wipe down the benches to clean up any sweat you may have left behind.
+• Always Wipe the Sweat: Leaving sweat behind on sauna benches is both inconsiderate and unhygienic.
+After your session, take a moment to wipe down the bench and any surfaces you’ve used.

 Should You Use the Sauna Before or After a Workout?